Hopac/Hopac/Docs/BoundedMb.md

 that timeouts in `BlockingQueueAgent` are broken.
-Then take the three implementations, read through their source code and try to either convince yourself that each implementation is correct or, alternatively, demonstrate a bug in their implementations.
+Then take the three implementations, read through their source code and try to either convince yourself that each implementation is correct or, alternatively, demonstrate a bug in an implementation.
 Which implementation was the easiest to understand and reason about?